Investment Banker

 Cons

-• You can have really long working weeks which means maintaining a good work-life balance is difficult.
+• You can have long working weeks which means maintaining a good work-life balance is difficult.

-• It’s quite difficult to enter the career path.
+• It’s tricky to enter the career path as it’s a competitive field.

 Investment banker work-life balance